Ancient techniques, inspiration and innovation

 Our textile collections represent some of Britain's most outstanding names in the modern crafts movement.
 Noted for a commitment to reviving ancient techniques in the production of handcrafted textiles, combined with an innovative approach to their making, this 20th century movement was led by such figures as Barron and Larcher in print and Ethel Mairet in weave.

 We hold historic textiles collected by these makers for inspiration and study, providing us with a glimpse into the early decades of the 1900s where foreign travel, culture and textiles played an important role in the embryonic modern crafts movement.
-An understanding of this period in the crafts is supported further by the archives of many of these makers, ranging from Barron and Larcher to Ethel Mairet and Rita Beales.
+An understanding of this period in the crafts is supported further by the archives of many of these makers, ranging from Ethel Mairet and Rita Beales to Peter Collingwood.
 Photographs, correspondence and letters, dye and weave recipe books, trade and exhibition catalogues and a large bank of textile samples tell the complex story about both the making process and social crafts networks of this period.

 Printed, painted and resist-dyed textiles